malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     I2C i2c(ARDUINO_UNO_D14, ARDUINO_UNO_D15);
     I2C i2c(ARDUINO_UNO_I2C_SDA, ARDUINO_UNO_I2C_SCL);

+The MCU may support the usage of alternate functions not defined in the Arduino Uno standard.
+These pins shouldn't be used in official example applications developed by Arm nor Partners.

+Developers could use MCU pin names (Px_xx) or pin name aliases in application code as they wish, althought for clarity we recommended to use the MCU's pin names as shown here:

+    AnalogIn myADC2(P5_23);   // Custom usage of ADC

 ### Non-valid definitions

 The following is an example of definitions of pin names and comments on whether they are correctly defined or not.